nyh3/tp/docs/team/heart-of-n1.md

 #### What it does:

-Restricts user inputs to certain number of characters, and ensures that the user inputs are within the expected range.
-In addition, the class now has a more robust error handling system, which will prompt users with specific error messages when they input specific invalid inputs.
+Imposes character limit on user inputs, validates input range, and provides specific error messages for invalid inputs.

 **8. Made ExpenditureList Class More Robust**